The relationship between price and quantity of a good

 Defining Supply in Economics

-Supply, at its core, refers to the quantity of a good or service that producers are willing and able to sell at a given price in a market.
-It’s a fundamental concept that, alongside demand, shapes market dynamics.
-The law of supply, a key principle, suggests that, all other factors being constant, as the price of a good or service increases, the quantity supplied also increases.
+Supply is the amount producers are ready to sell at various prices in a market.
+The law of supply, a key principle in economics, states that, all else being equal, the quantity supplied increases as the price rises.
+This suggests that, all other factors being constant, as the price of a good or service rises, the quantity supplied tends to increase.
 This relationship is typically visualized as an upward-sloping supply curve, with price on the vertical axis and quantity supplied on the horizontal axis.

 For instance, consider the rice market in India.
 If the price of rice rises due to increased demand during festival seasons, farmers may decide to sell more, reflecting an increase in supply at higher prices.
 This concept is crucial for understanding market behavior and is often represented graphically to show how quantity supplied responds to price changes.
 Factors like production costs, technology, and the number of suppliers can influence this relationship, but the supply curve assumes these are held constant for simplicity.